steventhan/portfolio-manager/README.md

 ### TODO

-- [] Split workload with steventhan
+* Split workload with @steventhan
-- [] Decide how to do the 5 things
+* Decide how to do the 5 things
-- [] Implement StockDataQuery like Expression from assignment 4, i.e. cannot change query once it is made, you would need to make a new query
+* Implement StockDataQuery like Expression from assignment 4, i.e. cannot change query once it is made, you would need to make a new query
-- [] Actually query something!
+* <del>Actually query something!</del>
-- [] steventhan to look at JUnit documentation about synchronicity
+- @steventhan to look at JUnit documentation about synchronicity
-- [X] Make interface from model to controller (IStockDataQuery)
+- <del>Make interface from model to controller</del> (IStockDataQuery)
-- [] Implement how to implement getPriceOnDay()
+- <del>Decide how to implement getPriceOnDay()</del>

 ### Other Other Notes